By Becca Badgett

 Information on Boxwood Care

 Aside from watering and mulching, growing boxwood is a low maintenance task, unless you wish to keep them as a sheared hedge.
-Shearing is the most time-consuming part of boxwood care when they are grown as a hedge, but you will be rewarded with a healthy, long-lasting hedge.
+Shearing, or pruning of boxwood, is the most time-consuming part of boxwood care when they are grown as a hedge, but you will be rewarded with a healthy, long-lasting hedge.
 Older boxwood care will include thinning limbs to allow sunshine to reach the inner foliage.

 The boxwood leaf miner is the most common pest one must deal with when caring for boxwoods.
 If foliage begins to yellow, treat with organic oil or insecticidal sprays.
 Phytophthora root rot may result from soggy soils.